nabil828/cstp1305-w23-repo/exmas/midterm_practice/readme.md

 **Instructions**
 - Exam duration is 90 minutes.
 - Open book.
-- You may your previous labworks.
+- You may use your previous labworks.
 - You should demonstrate through JUNIT tests code that your implementation is working.